When the Leader Becomes the Load-Bearing Structure

 It accumulates quietly.

-And because the system still “works,” the tradeoff remains invisible.
+And because the organization still works, the shift remains unnamed.

 Or change accelerates.